HCS Score

 The technical excellence of Hyperliquid is real and impressive.
 But technical quality cannot override Sharia compliance concerns when the core economic activity itself is what fails the screening.

-For Muslim investors — regardless of how well-designed Hyperliquid is or how much it's growing, its derivatives-focused ecosystem makes it incompatible with Islamic finance principles.
+For Muslim investors, regardless of how well-designed Hyperliquid is or how much it is growing, its derivatives-focused ecosystem makes it incompatible with Islamic finance principles.

 Disclaimer: This analysis is provided for educational and research purposes only.
 This analysis is based on guidance from CoinStudy's HCS Shariah Board members.
 CoinStudy does not issue personal fatwas or financial advice.
 Please consult a qualified Islamic scholar for individual guidance.